nickknw/nickknowlson.com/_posts/2011-12-15-seven-languages-week-1-day-3.markdown

 ---
 layout: post
-title: "Seven Languages In Seven Weeks: Week 1 (Ruby) - Day 3"
+title: "Seven Languages: Week 1 (Ruby) - Day 3"
 ---

 Day 3 is about metaprogramming: writing code that writes code.
 Now we are really